Chandan-devs-tech/budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank  Microverse for including this in their curriculum.
+- I would like to thank  Microverse for including this in their curriculum.
+- I would like to thank (Gregoire Vella on Behance)[https://www.behance.net/gregoirevella] for the design of this app.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>